jxcore/jxcore-cordova/README.md

 ```
 cordova platform remove ios
+cordova platform remove android
 cordova plugin remove io.jxcore.node
 cordova plugin add jxcore-cordova/io.jxcore.node/
 cordova platform add ios
+cordova platform add android
 ```

-Now you can visit `platforms/ios` folder and open Xcode project file.
+Now you can visit `platforms/ios` or `platforms/android` folders and open Xcode project file or import the android project from Eclipse.

-### How to Use
+### How to use

-Assuming you have JXcore plugin installed and XCode is up and running on front of you.

-Under the `Resources` folder you will see the `jxcore_app` folder and a JavaScript file (app.js) inside.
+Edit the app.js file under `jxcore-cordova/io.jxcore.node/app/jxcore`
-This is the location where the node.js part of your solution is located.
+This is the folder you should put all the necessary node modules etc.

-For the UI side usage, visit `sample` folder of this repository.
+`sample` folder includes both index.html and sample node app.